 What are the challenges of Cloud?

 Whenever a new environment is made widely accessible, there are always growing pains.
 And the transition to SaaS and Cloud platforms is really no different.
-It’s a steady process of understanding how Cloud can be deployed across an organization, educating staff so they know what to be aware of when engaging with Cloud systems, and learning how to control an off-premise solution with advanced SaaS and Cloud Management solutions.
+It’s a steady process of understanding how Cloud can be deployed across an organization, educating staff so they know what to be aware of when engaging with Cloud systems, and learning how to control an off-premises solution with advanced SaaS and Cloud Management solutions.

 But due to the unique nature of this transition – the rush to implementation and unplanned resources that have been required to activate it effectively – business challenges have been presented that are unique to Cloud environments.
-Whilst many of the pain points will be familiar to teams that have dealt with on-premise hardware and software assets, the way in which they are identified and dealt with within a Cloud environment is entirely different.
+Whilst many of the pain points will be familiar to teams that have dealt with on-premises hardware and software assets, the way in which they are identified and dealt with within a Cloud environment is entirely different.

 At Certero, we have adopted four definitions to easily and effectively communicate the main challenges which cross over both SaaS and Cloud.
 These are as follows:

 Put simply, Cloud Sprawl, is the uncontrolled proliferation of Cloud instances across an organization – including certain services and providers.
 This often occurs in organizations where there is a lack of visibility and control over Cloud computing resources.
 And as you might expect, the shift to remote working due to COVID-19 has led to an increased lack of visibility from IT teams.
-This in turn has exacerbated the lack of control for off-premise Cloud environments.
+This in turn has exacerbated the lack of control for off-premises Cloud environments.

 An example of Cloud Sprawl in a real-life scenario might be when an individual outside of the IT department launches a new workload in a Cloud environment without checking if the resource was potentially already available.
 Similarly, they may have failed to check if better prices were available from different commercial agreements.
 If left unchecked and uncontrolled, this proliferation can lead to increased costs for the business, as well as exposing it to undue risks.